ai-boson/mcts/index.markdown

 def n(self):
     return self._number_of_visits
 ```
-Represents the number of times each node is visited.
+Returns the number of times each node is visited.

 ```python:
 def expand(self):